 Yet, as a startup founder, it’s critical to find a great CTO.
-From overseeing quality of work from the tech team, running effective agile retrospectives, and meeting the goals of the business team, hiring the right CTO can have significant improvements to your company.
+For overseeing quality of work from the tech team, running effective agile retrospectives, and meeting the goals of the business team, hiring the right CTO can have significant improvements to your company.

 Use the links below to jump to specific sections of the post.

-Finding a Technical Advisor will likely be easier than finding a CTO, because you aren’t asking someone to quit their job to come work for you.
+Finding a technical advisor will likely be easier than finding a CTO, because you aren’t asking someone to quit their job to come work for you.
 Rather, you are asking them to keep their job and take on an advisory role that takes a few hours per week.

 If this works for you, great.
 Step 1 is all you need.
 If you do want to hire a CTO, read on to steps 2–7.

-Specifically define what success looks like, ask yourself these questions:
+To define what success looks like, ask yourself these questions:

 Make sure you identify elimination factors.
 For example: